 Total Hours Required to Earn Certificate: 18

 Maximum Hours Transferable into Program: N/A

-Students applying to The University of Georgia for the Online Certificate in Pre-Professional Speech Language Pathology must be accepted by the Graduate School.
-To be considered for admission to the this program, students meet the following minimum requirements:
+Students applying to The University of Georgia for the Online Certificate in Pre-Professional Speech-Language Pathology must be accepted by the Graduate School.
+To be considered for admission to this program, students meet the following minimum requirements:

 - Hold a bachelor's degree from any institution accredited by the proper regional accrediting association

 - Minimum overall GPA of 2.80

 Students who are not currently enrolled at UGA should apply to the graduate school for the Graduate Certificate program in Pre-Professional Speech-Language Pathology and are not required to take entrance exams and submit letters of recommendation.

 - Application – Submit online to the Graduate School Admissions.
 Application fee: $75 Domestic/$100 International.